Accomplishments Old Trail Museum achieved during the 2016 season.

 The annual Wild Game Feed held at the new convention center at the Stage Stop Inn was very well attended and was so much fun.
 This is OTM's major fundraiser to keep our museum open.
 With all the donated items both for the silent auction and the live auction, we were able to raise an outstanding dollar amount.
 Thanks to all who attended and contributed.

-Three interpretive tours of the Old North Trail and other archeological sites each drew great groups.
-Anne Dellwo, Dave and V.V.
-Shea, and Dave Hartman guided the tours.
+Two interpretive tours of the Old North Trail and other archeological sites, guided by Anne Dellwo, Dave and Vi Vi Shea, and Dave Hartman, each drew great groups.
 All participants thoroughly enjoyed the history of this trail.

 Summer Day Camp was held in July for children entering first grade through fourth grade.
 The kids had a wonderful time and look forward to next year's camp.

-We want to extend a huge thank you to all the volunteers who helped to keep the museum open during the 2015 season, especially Laurie Jorden and Linda Watson for volunteering to work one day a week each as curators.
+We want to extend a huge thank you to all the volunteers who helped to keep the museum open during the 2016 season, especially Laurie Jorden and Linda Watson for volunteering to work one day a week each as curators.
+Also a big thank you goes to Mark Krause who spent many hours at the museum this summer getting our ascension records updated.
+This was all volunteer work and we can't thank him enough for all the work he did.